pytorch/serve/docs/FAQs.md

 ### Are there any sample Models available?
 Various models are provided in Torchserve out of the box.
 Checkout out Torchserve [Model Zoo](https://github.com/pytorch/serve/blob/master/docs/model_zoo.md) for list of all available models.
 You can also check out the [examples](https://github.com/pytorch/serve/tree/master/examples) folder.

-### Does Torchserve has Windows Support?
-Currently, Torchserve supports Windows only via WSL(Windows Subsystem for Linux).
-The native Windows support will be added in upcoming releases.

-### Can I do streaming service with Torchserve like streaming speech recognition?
-Torchserve currently supports only inference through HTTP 1.0 - Request / Response style.

 ### Does Torchserve support other models based on programming languages other than python?
 No, As of now only python based models are supported.